Make a Gingerbread House

-As delightful as it is to construct a traditional gingerbread house, we all know the structure itself can be a bit of a headache.
+Make a gingerbread house with your child with this easy-to-follow tutorial!
+As delightful as it is to make a gingerbread house with traditional ingredients and construction, the structure itself can be a bit of a wobbly headache.
 Getting large pieces of gingerbread to fit together with frosting glue is not an easy task, especially for a child's hands.
-Make this year's "gingerbread house" come together with ease, using a milk carton base and graham cracker walls!
+Make a gingerbread house suited for children's hands this year, using a milk carton base and graham cracker walls!
 As your child's imagination is stimulated, his dexterity and motor skills will receive a boost!

 What You Need:

 - 6 full rectangular sheets of graham crackers